 In most cases, it’s advisable to keep them all together for greater efficiency and service delivery.

-Therefore, if you’re transferring both your DNS records and hosting to the new host, there are a few steps to follow:
+If you’re transferring both your DNS records and hosting to the new host, there are a few steps to follow:

 - Your new hosting provider must be set up with your new website.
 Your server must have an active IP address.